The Upwork Alternative

 | Hosting & ops | ✗ You're responsible.
 Set up servers, monitoring, deployments, and 3am incident response. | ✓ Fully managed.
 We host, deploy, monitor, and maintain 24/7. |

-| Scope creep protection | "That wasn't in the original scope" — the most common Upwork dispute.
+| Scope creep protection | "That was not in the original scope" is the most common Upwork dispute.
 Every addition is a negotiation. | No scope creep.
 Unlimited requests means every new idea is just your next card on the board. |

 | Communication | Upwork messaging.
 Time zones, language barriers, and async delays.
 Can't always get on a call. | Direct communication via your request board.
 Clear async workflow with real-time updates. |